solversa/m2x-demo-heroku-php/README.md

 This repo provides a framework for a Heroku application with PHP code that reports data to AT&T M2X.
 The application reports the current system load every minute.

 Please note that the Heroku machine and M2X are using times in UTC, not in your local time zone.
+M2X will, however, accept data in any time zone as long as the timestamp is formatted using ISO8601 (e.g. "2015-02-27T18:14:00.000-03:00").

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)